syncfusion-content/ej2-grid-docs/ej2-javascript/grid/scrolling.md

 ## Sticky Header

-You can make the Grid column headers remain fixed while scrolling by using the [`enableStickyHeader`](../api/grid/#enablestickyheader) property.
+The ##Platform_Name## Grid control provides a feature that allows you to make column headers remain fixed while scrolling, ensuring they stay visible at all times.
+To achieve this, you can utilize the [enableStickyHeader](../../api/grid/#enablestickyheader) property by setting it to **true**.

 In the below demo, the Grid headers will be sticky while scrolling the Grid's parent div element.